EconomyLens.com

 More than a year has passed since DeepSeek put Chinese AI on the map in early 2025 with a low-cost chatbot that performed at a similar level to US rivals. ©AFP

-Beijing (AFP) – Chinese startup DeepSeek released a new artificial intelligence model Friday, more than a year after it stunned the world with a low-cost reasoning model that matched the capabilities of US rivals.
-DeepSeek-V4 “features an ultra-long context of one million words,” the company said in a statement on social media platform WeChat, hailing it as “cost-effective” in a separate announcement on X.
+**Beijing (AFP)** – Chinese startup DeepSeek released a new artificial intelligence model with “drastically reduced” costs Friday, more than a year after it stunned the world with a low-cost reasoning model that matched the capabilities of US rivals.
+The AI race has intensified the rivalry between China and the United States, with the White House on Thursday accusing Chinese entities of a massive effort to steal artificial intelligence technology.
+Beijing called the claim “baseless”.

 Related